 Head to the opposite side of the lagoon and you'll find the bar.
 Belly up to this floating cabana and get your first drink free – it's included with all tickets.
 The in-water bar offers juices, smoothies, water, wine, and beer.

-Face Masks at the Blue Lagoon
+How to Avoid the Crowds at the Blue Lagoon

 Is the Blue Lagoon Worth It?